DaveSkender/Stock.Indicators/docs/README.md

 **Stock Indicators for .NET** is a C# [library package](https://www.nuget.org/packages/Skender.Stock.Indicators) that produces financial market technical indicators.
 Send in historical price quotes and get back desired indicators such as moving averages, Relative Strength Index, Stochastic Oscillator, Parabolic SAR, etc.  Nothing more.

 It can be used in any market analysis software using standard [OHLCV]({{site.baseurl}}/guide/#historical-quotes) price quotes for equities, commodities, forex, cryptocurrencies, and others.
 We had private trading algorithms, machine learning, and charting systems in mind when originally creating this library.
+A [Stock Indicators for Python](https://python.stockindicators.dev/) PyPI package is also available.

 Explore more information: